CreativeDevelopments/CDCommands/README.md

 ---

-> Note: The below methods have no functionallity other than returning a MessageEmbed as a convenience method.
+> Note: The below methods have no functionality other than returning a MessageEmbed as a convenience method.

 ### #load()